Does your thumb ache when gripping objects or scrolling on your phone?

 - Sensations may worsen during repetitive thumb movement

-Self-Treatment for Opponens Pollicis Trigger Points
+Self-Treatment For Opponens Pollicis Trigger Points

 To treat opponens pollicis trigger points at home: